gabrielegilardi/SignalFilters/README.md

 `Y` Filtered dataset (output).

-`X_synt` Surrogate/synthetic generated time-series (output)
+`X_synt` Surrogate/synthetic generated time-series (output).

 `n_reps` Number of surrogates/synthetic time-series to generate.

 ## Examples

 There are five examples (all of them use the dataset in *spx.csv*).
-The results are shown [here](Results_Examples.pdf).
+The results are shown [here](Result_Examples.pdf).

 - **Filter** Example showing filtering using an EMA, a Butterworth modified filter, and a type 2 Zero-lag EMA.

-- **Kalman** Example showing filtering using the three types of Kalman filter, alpha, alpha-beta, and alpha-beta-gamma.
+- **Kalman** Example showing filtering using the three types of Kalman filter (alpha, alpha-beta, and alpha-beta-gamma).

-- **FFT_boot** Example showing the generation of surrogates time-series using the Fourier-transform algorithm and the discrete differences.
+- **FFT_boot** Example showing the generation of surrogates time-series using the Fourier-transform algorithm and discrete differences.

-- **ME_boot** Example showing the generation of surrogates time-series using the using maximum entropy bootstrap algorithm and the discrete differences.
+- **ME_boot** Example showing the generation of surrogates time-series using the maximum entropy bootstrap algorithm and discrete differences.

 - **Response** Example showing the frequency response and lag/group delay for a band-pass filter.